GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/5_policy_gradient_algorithms.typ

 However, computing the gradient of $J$ directly can be complex.
 The policy gradient theorem offers a tractable expression for this gradient that avoids the need to differentiate through the environment's dynamics.

-Several policy gradient have been developed and successfully used in conjunction with deep neural networks.
+Several policy gradient algorithms have been developed and successfully used in conjunction with deep neural networks.
 Our main focus will be on the #acr("PPO") algorithm @schulman_proximal_2017, but other notable methods include #acr("DDPG") @lillicrap_continuous_2019, #acr("SAC") @haarnoja_off-policy_2018 and #acr("TRPO") @schulman_trust_2017.
 A key advantage of policy gradient approaches over value-based methods like Q-learning is their ability to handle both discrete and continuous action spaces naturally.